amberz-wz82/oishii-bowl-menu-web-project/documents/design-journey.md

     - retrieve entries and images with those tags from DB
   - else:
     - retrieve all entries and images from DB

+**Other pseudocodes are included as part of the comments in each PHP page for convenience of implementation.
 ```